SauravP97/ai-engineering-primer/README.md

 | 4 | Evaluating LLM on HumanEval coding benchmark - Google Gemini 3.1 Pro | 31 mins | [Watch]() |

 #### :golf: Module 2: Fine-tuning Language Models

+The module provides hands-on experience in adapting foundational models.
+It covers fine-tuning models like GPT-2 and Llama 3.2 for classification and summarization tasks, reproducing TinyStories for storytelling, and building Google's FunctionGemma tool-calling model from scratch.

 | S.No. | Topic       | Duration    | |
 | ---   | ----------- | ----------- | --- |